Genivia/RE-flex/README.md

     $ reflex --flex --bison lexspec.l

 Several examples are included to get you started.
+See the [manual][manual-url] for more details.

-For the second option, simply use the matcher classes to start pattern matching on strings, wide strings, files, and streams:
+For the second option, simply use the new RE/flex matcher classes to start pattern matching on strings, wide strings, files, and real streams (that are potentially of unlimited length):

 ```{.cpp}
 #include "boostmatcher.h" // reflex::BoostMatcher, reflex::Input, boost::regex